 Waste generated over the life of the Project will include food and other putrescible; combustible (non-putrescible); non-combustible; recyclable; and hazardous (dealt with in separate management plans as noted in Section 2).
-Industrial waste includes inert bulk wastes other than mining wastes generated by ore extraction (overburden rock) and processing (tailings), which are dealt with in Chapter 3 (Section 3.5.3 and 3.5.4).
-Waste will be incinerated or backhauled off site approved waste and recycling facilities.
+Industrial waste includes inert bulk wastes other than mining wastes generated by ore extraction (overburden rock) and processing (tailings), which are dealt with in under separate covers (e.g., Open Pit and Stockpile Design Report)).
+Waste will be incinerated or backhauled offsite to approved waste and recycling facilities.
+During construction, it is anticipated that the majority of wastes will be shipped offsite until onsite facilities (e.g., Incinerator) is in operation.
+The location of the waste transfer areas and bins may vary depending on construction and operational needs.